 - 4. Take legal action

 - Forced-fluoridation is illegal on many counts, but the law is not being enforced.
 There is a first time for everything, though.
 If you or your children have dental fluorosis, another tack is to sue for damages, which is likely to be successful as I understand it.
 (The US Environmental Protection Agency is currently subject to legal action for its failure to protect the public from excessive fluoride concentrations in drinking water.
 Some of the world’s top experts in developmental neurotoxicity testified against it in the phase of the court action which began on 8 June 2020 and ended on Wednesday, 17 June, having already submitted written declarations.
 The court proceedings were conducted by video and streamed live online, and the case made against the EPA was extremely strong.
 Unfortunately the judge, Edward Chen, decided to put the case on hold until 6 August.
-On 6 August he kicked the can down the road again, this time until 5 November, on which date he delayed yet again until 10 December, until that date was changed to 7 January 2021, which was cancelled, with the timing of future developments unknown.
+On 6 August he kicked the can down the road again, this time until 5 November, on which date he delayed yet again until 10 December, until that date was changed to 7 January 2021, which was cancelled, with a hearing now scheduled for 22 April.
 Chen is clearly a perpetrator of forced-fluoridation himself, even though it is obvious to me that he knows the EPA is in the wrong.
 The US “justice system” has failed yet again.)

 - 5. Don’t give your money to fluoridationists